destinybravos/api_demo/README.md

 # API DEMO APP
 ## A basic demostration on how HTTP Request and Api Works

-This project is a demo project for my students and it describes how to make HTTP Request through Javascript to a certain end-point which portrays the use of Javascripts to make APIs Call.
+This project is a demo project for my students at ***PROGRAMMERS' CITY*** and it describes how to make HTTP Request through Javascript to a certain end-point which portrays the use of Javascripts to make APIs Call.

 The project made use of a dummy Core PHP core to access a particular database where some basic data/information were stored and retrieved and then returned back with the HTTP Request to the end-point where the calls were made.